 ROAS.

 Higher EMQ means Meta can more accurately attribute conversions to the right ads, audiences, and placements.
-Better attribution → better optimization decisions → higher return on ad spend.
+Better attribution leads to better optimization decisions and higher return on ad spend.

 CPM.